Quick Start Guide

 3. Choose Ownership Modes

-block and checking ejected contracts for type compatibility.4.
+@custom block and checking ejected contracts for type compatibility.4.
 Preview, Test, and Iterate

 5. Export to Code